Restoration of the Burnt Coat Harbor Light Station

-- Upstairs apartment – the upstairs rooms have been transformed into a small apartment that is suitable for summer rental.
+- Upstairs apartment – the upstairs rooms have been transformed into a small apartment that is available for summer rentals.

 The Light Tower

 For renovation of the light tower, we are following a detailed engineering cost study and workplan commissioned by the Town in 2013 and prepared by Resurgence Engineering of Portland.
 The plan is being carried out in phases.
 Phase 1, interior wood and metal, was completed in 2016.
 Phase 2, exterior masonry, catwalk, railing and foundation, was completed in 2019.
 Phase 3, interior masonry, remains to be done.